Cardiff Oncology Inc’s (NASDAQ: CRDF)'s Stock Performance and Outlook

-In the latest trading session, 0.91 million Cardiff Oncology Inc (NASDAQ:CRDF) shares changed hands as the company’s beta touched 1.92.
-With the company’s most recent per share price at $5.98 changing hands around $0.13 or 2.22% at last look, the market valuation stands at $267.19M.
-CRDF’s current price is a discount, trading about -2.17% off its 52-week high of $6.11.
-The share price had its 52-week low at $0.94, which suggests the last value was 84.28% up since then.
+In the last trading session, 1.97 million Cardiff Oncology Inc (NASDAQ:CRDF) shares changed hands as the company’s beta touched 1.92.
+With the company’s per share price at $5.91 changed hands at $0.06 or 1.03% during last session, the market valuation stood at $264.06M.
+CRDF’s last price was a discount, traded about -3.38% off its 52-week high of $6.11.
+The share price had its 52-week low at $0.94, which suggests the last value was 84.09% up since then.
 When we look at Cardiff Oncology Inc’s average trading volume, we note the 10-day average is 1.96 million shares, with the 3-month average coming to 1.58 million.

 Cardiff Oncology Inc (NASDAQ:CRDF) trade information

-Instantly CRDF is in green as seen in intraday trades today.
-With action 15.67%, the performance over the past five days has been green.
-The jump to weekly highs of 6.42 added 2.22% to the stock’s daily price.
-The company’s shares are showing year-to-date upside of 304.05%, with the 5-day performance at 15.67% in the green.
-However, in the 30-day time frame, Cardiff Oncology Inc (NASDAQ:CRDF) is 258.08% up.
+Instantly CRDF was in green as seen at the end of in last trading.
+With action 14.31%, the performance over the past five days has been green.
+The jump to weekly highs of 6.42 added 1.03% to the stock’s daily price.
+The company’s shares are showing year-to-date upside of 299.32%, with the 5-day performance at 14.31% in the green.
+However, in the 30-day time frame, Cardiff Oncology Inc (NASDAQ:CRDF) is 253.89% up.
 Looking at the short shares, we see there were 1.15 million shares sold at short interest cover period of 4.23 days.

 Cardiff Oncology Inc (CRDF) estimates and forecasts